rubiocode/Technically-Speaking/README.md

 * [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) -

 * [MYSQL2](https://www.npmjs.com/package/mysql2) - MySQL2 project is a continuation of MySQL-Native.
 Protocol parser code was rewritten from scratch and api changed to match popular mysqljs/mysql.

+## Future Improvements

+Future improvements to this code:

+* Login and signup function do not render the dashboard.
+The is user successfully being logged or signed up but the page is not rendering the changes.
+Temporary fix: refresh the page and you will be routed to the dashboard page.

+* Trying to login with a 'seed user' creates a 404 'Bad Request' error.
+However, the signup function working properly and when signing in with a new real user the login function works properly and no 404 error messages are rendered.

+* Delete and edit comment functions not working properly.
+There are no handlebars for them and due to time, unable to keep working on them.
+Future fix: add an edit- comment handlebar that renders in the dashboard for user to modify or delete his/her own comments.

 ## License